bizay047/himstack/README.md

 **Smart India for Smart Tourists**

-Himstack Pvt Ltd is a technology company focused on building innovative SaaS solutions, ERP platforms, EdTech systems, and digital transformation tools for educational institutions and businesses.
+Himstack Pvt Ltd is a Startup where technology company focused on building innovative SaaS solutions, ERP platforms, EdTech systems, and digital transformation tools for educational institutions and businesses.

 ## Tech Stack